APLMOOC/APLMOOC/docs/course/ch7/part1.md

 # Development environment
----

-This part will cover:
+!!! abstract "This part will cover"

     - Setting up your development environment
     - Dyalog LINK

+---